 Blood transfusions, including: (1) the cost of blood; (2) blood plasma; (3) blood plasma expanders; and (4) packed cells.
-Storage charges for blood are paid when the Covered Person has blood drawn and stored for the Covered Person's own use for a planned surgery.
+Storage charges for blood are paid when the Member

 CENTERS OF EXCELLENCE (COE)

 Our Centers of Excellence (COE) program promotes the CO-OP's high standards for quality and value of care, which results in improved patient outcomes.
 COE partners must demonstrate rigorous quality control measures, positive patient outcomes, and cost-efficient healthcare delivery.